It’s a Flask, It’s a Vegetable, It’s Bottle Gourd!

 They also go by the name of gooseneck gourd.

-11. Li Ma-Keh said:
+10. Li Ma-Keh

 The other English name for hu-Lu or Hu-dz’ is; Calabash, but ‘bottle-gourd’ is still the most common.
 I run a Chinese kung-fu school in Ohio and we are far away from most big Chinatown areas.
 I found several perfect shaped Hu-Lu for our Lion dance at vegatable stands in the Fall when everyone is selling pumpkins and squash.
 I painted it Red, put a red cord around it and the ‘Monk’ uses it to get our Chinese Lion drunk at Chinese New Year shows. (all of this is performed in traditional costume)